mono/website/docs/web/aspnet.md

 SVN access
 ----------

-Users interested in the latest version of mod_mono and xsp can retrieve these from our public [anonymous SVN](/community/contributing/source-code-repository/) repository.
+Users interested in the latest version of mod_mono and xsp can retrieve these from our public [git](/community/contributing/source-code-repository/) repository.
 The module names are **mod_mono** and **xsp** respectively.
 You will also need to check out the **mcs** module as the System.Web classes are in mcs/class/System.Web.

 Designer
 --------